 You can do it.

 Don’t have EveryDollar yet?
 Don’t worry.
-It’s easy to sign up, and you can try Plus free with a two-week trial!
+You can try out that premium version with a Ramsey+ free trial!